slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"How can men lead when they have more to lose in a relationship.
 If you’re in a business deal and party A loses everything by the deal ending and Party B gains everything by the deal ending.
 Wouldn’t party A constantly be trying to please party B to keep the deal going?"  -- pearlythingz@X*

-- My man needs to have good social skills.
-I don’t care how he gets them.
-- Girls don’t leave good guys.
-They leave boring ones.
-- Women want to be desired, not because it gives them connection, but because it gives them control.
-- I want a man that sees my demons.
-- Women would break down crying if they understood how much more pure men are compared to them.
-- Without money only mother can love you.
++ buridansridge@x -- Skilled male seducers understand that women’s kryptonite is a grounded, authentic, and calm masculine man.
+He is often disarmingly honest, but in an eloquent way.
+He allows for her to be who she desires to be in his presence.
+Seduction is about satisfying her desire to feel safe and seen.
+Mystery is the mistress of desire.
+Infer how you feel, because things don’t always need to be spelled out clearly.
+Women want to read between the lines.
+We fall in love through our minds.
+If we think about you because we are trying to solve you, our minds will do the work for you.
++ giammacool@x -- Women want men to be leaders but no longer want to be followers.
+One cannot exist without the other.

 - A man without money can be loved... by his mother.
 Women respect security, power, and ambition.
 If you’re broke, you’re tolerated at best and ignored at worst.
 - Every woman wants sex, she just wants it from the best.
+- Girls don’t leave good guys.
+They leave boring ones.
+- I want a man that sees my demons.
 - If you’re waiting for a man to get rich before you take him serious, take note.
-"Men don’t fall in love when they’re rich" -->
+"Men don’t fall in love when they’re rich"
+- My man needs to have good social skills.
+I don’t care how he gets them.
+- Only a coward is worse than a boring guy.
+I want neither of them.
+- What men think women want: Looks and money.
+What women actually need: Leadership, humor, honesty, intelligence, resilience, certainty in their actions.
+- Without money only mother can love you.
+- Women want to be desired, not because it gives them connection, but because it gives them control.
+- Women would break down crying if they understood how much more pure men are compared to them.
+-->

 > *"A gentleman holds my hand.
 A man pulls my hair.
 A soulmate will do both."